Drug signs and teenagers

 - Hyperactivity (as seen with "uppers" such as cocaine, methamphetamine)

-- Withdrawal from family and extracurricular activities
+- Not taking part in family and usual activities

 - Change in group of friends